 How to Apply

-The Center for Academic Innovation at the University of Michigan is seeking a qualified Partnerships Manager to identify and facilitate new opportunities and partnerships to enhance our open, online, and hybrid learning strategy and engage millions of learners around the world as well as on campus.
-As a member of the Partnership Development team, the Partnerships Manager will have an opportunity to build and manage sustainable partnerships with industry, government and nonprofit organizations that align their strategic priorities with learning innovation, and to facilitate strategic partnerships with academic units and faculty within the University of Michigan to advance lifelong learning.
-The Partnerships Manager will report to the Strategic Partnerships Lead.
+The Center for Academic Innovation at the University of Michigan is seeking a qualified Partnerships Manager to identify and facilitate new business development opportunities and partnerships to enhance our open, online, and hybrid learning strategy and engage millions of learners around the world and on campus.
+As a member of the Partnership Development team, the Partnerships Manager will have an opportunity to build sustainable partnerships with industry, government and nonprofit organizations that align their priorities with learning innovation, and to facilitate strategic partnerships with academic units and faculty within the University of Michigan to advance lifelong learning.
+The Partnerships Manager will report to the Associate Director of Strategic Partnerships.

 Who We Are

 The Center for Academic Innovation is where creativity and the University of Michigan's aspirations for societal impact combine to reimagine the future of higher education.
 Through curricular innovation, educational data and research, and educational technology, we position U-M as a global leader in academic innovation to create and inspire change in higher education and to reinforce an engaged and informed society.

 The Online Learning group within CAI consists of five teams that collaborate with others across the Center and University to develop online learning experiences that support the future of education for a global community.
 We work with faculty and academic unit leaders to envision how they can expand the reach and effect, grow teaching, and support greater access and lifelong learning through the design of integrated online learning experiences.
 Our teams focus on the following areas: